 If these treatments don’t solve the problem or if your clot is very large, your doctor may recommend clot removal.
 The blood clot can be broken up by injecting medication into the problem vein, or it can be surgically broken up and removed.

 Once initial treatment is complete, you’ll probably continue maintenance therapy.
-This can last from a minimum of 3 to 6 months to the long term, depending on the situation.
+This can last from a minimum of to the long term, depending on the situation.
 Staying on blood thinners and wearing your compression sleeve will help keep your existing clot from growing.
 It will also prevent new clots from forming.

 The most dangerous complication of a DVT in your arm is if a piece of the clot breaks off and travels to your lung, forming a pulmonary embolism.
 Up to one-third of people with DVT-UE will have a pulmonary embolism.
 This is an emergency and can be deadly.
 If you have sudden shortness of breath and a sharp, stabbing pain in your chest, seek immediate medical attention.